ComPlat/chemotion_saurus/docs/eln/configuration.md

     - :path: '<%= Rails.root.join(*%w[tmp datacollector]).to_s %>'
 ```

+:::info NB
-:::info After editing the datacollectors.yml the worker (DelayedJob) needs to be restarted.
+After editing the datacollectors.yml the worker service (DelayedJob) needs to be restarted.
 :::

-For each register Device, a collection job can be set up through the administrator interface:
+For each registered Device, a collection job can be set up through the administrator interface:

 ![adminui-datacollector](../../static/img/adminui-datacollector.png)